DIYGPSTracker/DIYGPSTracker.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
             The application uses standard methods and APIs to connect to, send data and receive data from the user's own managed Firebase Firestore and FCM.
 Please follow best-practices and secure your own data as much as you can since that's out of the creator's jurisdiction and the creator is not responsible for any damages.
+The SharedPreferences data is encrypted by Jetpack Security features.
         </div>
     </div>
 </div>